-Regarding email, please note that I will not read email containing Microsoft Word-encoded documents.
-If you need to attach a document, it must be either plain text or PDF.
-Note too that all email must be sent from your "myhunter" account.
-It is a violation of federal law (FERPA) to have an email conversation about school-related matters using a non-school account because there is no proof that it is not spoofed and might be insecure1.
+Regarding email, please note that

+- I will not read email containing Microsoft Word-encoded documents.
+If you need to attach a document, it must be either plain text or PDF. - I will not read email unless it is sent from your "myhunter" account.
+It is a violation of federal law (FERPA) to have an email conversation about school-related matters using a non-school account because there is no proof that it is not spoofed and might be insecure.

-You can see me during my virtual office hours without an appointment.
+You can see me during my office hours without an appointment.
 If you need to see me at a different time, you need an appointment.
 The only way to make an appointment is to send me email, and it is best to include a few suggested times.